Transforming outpatient care

 In April 2023 we published Modern Outpatient Care – Principles and practice for patient centred outpatient care.
 It includes principles and recommendations that constitute a clinical framework for service planning and delivery in the context of the difficult UK national health landscape.
 We hope that local services can self-assess against the principles and identify priorities for improvement.

-The RCP is working with NHS England’s Outpatient Recovery and Transformation Programme to develop a new strategy for outpatient care, setting out new ambitions and the actions we need to take to deliver change.
 Please visit Medical Care – driving change for more information and resources related to our work in this area.

 What we have done